avarghesein/WhiteStat/README.md

        }

- ###### NOTE: Once you update this configuration while Restart Whitestat Container to get it applied.
+ ###### NOTE: Once you update this configuration options and any of the related files, Restart the running Whitestat Container to get it applied.

      e.g. > docker container restart whitestatpi